tapparelj/gr-lora_sdr/README.md

 ![lora_rx_usrp](https://user-images.githubusercontent.com/66671413/181521275-159a2671-f474-41ba-b924-cabf1cd63e40.png)

 -   The implementation can be used for fully end-to-end experimental performance results of a LoRa SDR receiver at low SNRs.
+-	A simple simulation framework is available in the apps/simulation folder.